RobertMiski/UWE-Principles-of-programming/Python/README.md

 - variables and data types
 - Selections (how to use if, if elif, if else statments)
 - Iteration (to loop through someting)
+- importing (importing you own code from another file or a module from online)

 ## Methods-functions- subroutines

 - defining a method
 - passing data in to a method (arguments)
+- returning values from methods

 ## Object-oriented-programming